Uni-Fusion: Universal Continuous Mapping: Related Works

-More recently, Neural Implicit Maps (NIM) achieve real-time real-scene 3D reconstruction.
-Huang et al. propose DI-Fusion~\cite{huang2021di}, a neural implicit mapping method that incrementally reconstructs a scene.
-By fusing on maps of latent features, DI-Fusion achieves high efficiency of memory while yielding better reconstructions.
-Similarly, NeuralBlox~\cite{lionar2021neuralblox} also fuse a grid of latent features given a known external pose estimation.
-To further improve the feature quality, BNV-Fusion~\cite{li2022bnv} additionally add post-optimization after fusion.
-To handle large scene reconstructions, that may contain loops, NIM-REM~\cite{yuan2022algorithm} proposes a SE(3)-transformation algorithm on NIM and implements a mapping\&remapping model supporting working alongside Bundle Adjustment or SLAM with Loop-closing.
-Thinking outside of the box, Sucar et al. propose iMAP~\cite{sucar2021imap} a novel SLAM pipeline with neural implicit based incremental reconstruction.
-With a differentiable rendering model, iMAP is able to online optimize the reconstruction by minimizing the image distances.
-Zhu et al. presents NICE-SLAM~\cite{zhu2022nice}, that replaces the MLPs with convolutional occupancy grid to further improve the efficiency and quality of the reconstruction.
+More recently, Neural Implicit Maps (NIM) have achieved real-time 3D reconstruction of real scenes.
+Huang et al. propose DI-Fusion~\cite{huang2021di}, a neural implicit mapping method that performs incremental scene reconstruction.
+DI-Fusion achieves high memory efficiency and produces improved reconstructions, by fusing on maps of latent features.
+Similarly, NeuralBlox~\cite{lionar2021neuralblox} fuses a grid of latent features with known external pose estimation.
+BNV-Fusion~\cite{li2022bnv} further improves feature quality by incorporating post-fusion optimization.
+To address large scene reconstructions that may involve loops, NIM-REM~\cite{yuan2022algorithm} introduces an SE(3)-transformation algorithm for NIM and develops a mapping\&remapping model that works in conjunction with bundle adjustment and loop closing.
+Thinking outside the box, Sucar et al.~\cite{sucar2021imap} propose iMAP, a novel SLAM pipeline that incorporates neural implicit-based incremental reconstruction.
+Using a differentiable rendering model, iMAP performs online optimization of the reconstruction by minimizing the image distances.
+Zhu et al. present NICE-SLAM~\cite{zhu2022nice}, which replaces MLPs with a convolutional occupancy grid to further improve the efficiency and quality of the reconstruction.

-In this work, our model also relies on the regular spaced voxels as in~\cref{fig:PLV} for local encoding-decoding.
-Since we propose to use one model for all properties, it is not possible to pre-train such a model.
-Therefore, we rely on a kernel method to achieve this goal.
+In this work, our model also uses regularly spaced voxels, as shown in~\cref{fig:PLV}, for local encoding-decoding.
+Since we propose to use a single model for all properties, pre-training such a model is not feasible.
+Therefore, we employ a kernel method to achieve this objective.